AllysonRosenthal/tech-learning-studio/README.md

 ## Goals
 **Simple** - Make a successful pull request.
 I'm defining "successful" as a pull request that is accepted by an open source community that I've oriented myself to via standard open source resources (like contributing.md).

 **Stretch** - Complete Hacktoberfest, which requires making four pull requests.
 That averages out to one per week, which should be doable if I don't try to do anything too fancy.
+However, I'd like to learn about some of the technologies surrounding open source projects, like setting up a particular development environment or using Docker, which could slow down my progress.

 ## Materials
  * A list of [projects participating in Hactoberfest](https://hacktoberfest.digitalocean.com/#projects)